nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

     $ clef --keystore <PATH TO GOERLI KEYSTORE> --chainid 5 --advanced

-- <PATH TO KEYSTORE> - The path to the directory containing geth-formatted private key files. the default for linux is `~/.ethereum/goerli/keystore`.
+- <PATH TO KEYSTORE> - The path to the directory containing geth-formatted private key files; the default path for Linux is ``~/.ethereum/goerli/keystore``.
 - Chain ID 5 is specified to ensure clef signs transactions with the network ID of Goerli.